iotaledger/tips/text/0032-dust-protection/0032-dust-protection.md

   - consuming a `SigLockedDustAllowanceOutput` on address A **or**
   - creating a dust output with address A,

-is only semantically valid, if, after T is booked, the number of unspent dust outputs on A does not exceed the allowed threshold of min(S / 100000, 100).
+is only semantically valid, if, after T is booked, the number of confirmed unspent dust outputs on A does not exceed the allowed threshold of min(S / 100000, 100).

 # Drawbacks

 - There can no longer be addresses holding less than 1 Mi.
+- The actual validity of dust transaction can only be checked during semantic validation.
 - A service receiving micropayments may fail receiving them, if it did not consolidate dust outputs or raised the deposit for the receiving address.
+- An attacker can send microtransactions to an address with a `SigLockedDustAllowanceOutput` in order to fill the allowed threshold and block honest senders of microtransactions.
+The owner of the address can mitigate this by simply consolidating the attacker's dust and collecting it for profit.

 # Rationale and alternatives